TheOdinProject/curriculum/web_development_101/gearing_up.md

 #Gearing up for success
 Learning how to program takes work, Like any skill worth knowing it takes time to acquire and it can't be learned in a weekend or month for that matter.
-With that said, we believe anyone can learn how to program.
-Before we get into the meat of the curriculum, it would be beneficial to go over:
+With that said, we believe anyone can learn how to program as long as they are willing to put in the time and effort.
+So Before we get into the meat of the curriculum, it would be beneficial to go over:

 * the things that will help you succeed in your goal of learning to code.
 * the pitfalls that you should try to avoid.

-so that you have the best possible chance to succeed with Odin.
+So that you have the best possible chance to get the most out of Odin.

 ## Mindset
 Your mindset is very important when teaching yourself *any* new skills - not just